 I am Professor of History and Executive Editor of Public Seminar at The New School in Greenwich Village, New York City.

 My historical research is focused on the recent political history of the United States; gender, sexuality, and the media; digital humanities and Internet studies.
 From 2006 to 2015, I blogged at Tenured Radical: from 2011 to 2015, the blog was hosted at the Chronicle of Higher Education.
-In addition to the Chronicle, I have written for Dissent, The Village Voice, Democracy, Inside Higher Education, Inside Higher Education, Democracy Journal, berfrois, and Jacobin.
+In addition to the Chronicle, I have written for The Washington Post, Dissent, The Village Voice, Democracy, Inside Higher Education, Democracy Journal, berfrois, and Jacobin.

 I live in New York City and Northampton, Massachusetts.
 The best way to reach me is by email.
 I am represented by Roz Foster of the Sandra Dijkstra Literary Agency, Los Angeles, CA.